 - Western Digital Corporation in challenging the largest punitive sanction in American history.

-- CA Technologies in defending theft of trade secrets and royalties litigations.
+- CA Technologies in defending at trial theft of trade secrets and royalties litigations.

 - Bank of America in obtaining dismissal of litigation by victims of Ponzi scheme.

 - Wyeth Pharmaceuticals in obtaining defense verdict in US$1 billion breach of contract action.

 - Zenith Data Systems in obtaining defense verdict in lawsuit concerning unsuccessful sale of business.

 - Multiple FORTUNE 30 companies in successful mediations of major business and commercial disputes.

 - Motorola in obtaining dismissal of a lawsuit arising from 9/11 attacks on the World Trade Center.

 - JD, Boston University School of Law, 1985